UBC-CIC/course-flexibility/docs/UserGuide.md

 * Course Code - the subject of a course
 * Course Number - the number of a course
-* Year - the year where a course has analyzed
+* Year - the year where a course was analyzed
 * Campus - the campus where a course is in
 * Faculty - the name of the faculty a course belongs to
 * Analysis Result - a summary of the analysis from the machine learning model